 Thanks to our work, health research received a welcome boost in these difficult times of combating pandemics like COVID-19.

-Emma Heisserer, Business Manager at Orange Business Services
+Emma Heisserer, Business Manager at Orange Business

 A remotely deployed solution